Application

 If you want to deploy an application from a Git Repository you will have to select:

 - Git Repository: Select the git provider hosting your code (it can be hosted on GitHub, GitLab or Bitbucket).
+You can add a new git access by clicking on

-- Branch: Select branch that Qovery should use to deploy your application
+. - Branch: Select branch that Qovery should use to deploy your application

 - Root Application Path: base folder in which the application resides in your repository